-A few folks from the UK emailed me about a documentary they had seen broadcast on the BBC called Thailand: Tourism And The Truth.
+A few folks from the UK emailed me about a documentary they had seen broadcast on the BBC – Thailand: Tourism And The Truth.

-It's that age old story really, the privileged enjoying the fruits of developing countries whilst being waited on hand and foot by the poor.
-It smacks of neo-colonialism, and hailing from the iron fist by heritage, I seldom feel comfortable in elitist establishments like the BanThai hotel featured in this documentary, albeit slightly ironic that it actually isn't that expensive at all.
+It's that age old story really: the privileged enjoying the fruits of developing countries while being waited on hand and foot by the poor.

-Thing is, it isn't like we walk around thinking these workers are going home to a comfortable living; we know deep down we are taking advantage, yet many still grumble about tipping – if I had a dollar for every time I heard someone say, ‘Why are you tipping someone for just doing their job!”
+If I had a dollar for every time I heard someone say; ‘Why are you tipping someone for just doing their job!”

-This documentary really drives things home, giving us a sharp reminder of what a privilege it is just to see your kids or partner each day, and have a room of your own to sleep in.
+Anyway, this documentary really deliver a sharp reminder of what a privilege it is just to see your kids or partner each day, and have a room of your own to sleep in.

 I found the presenter, Stacey Dooley, a little annoying at first, if not a little patronising as well.
-But then her ditzy, naive persona grew on me and she became somewhat endearing after a while.
+But then her ditzy, naive persona grew on me somewhat.